cofi/py-tutorial-de/source/interactive.rst

     # bound to the Esc key by default (you can change it - see readline docs).
     #
     # Store the file in ~/.pystartup, and set an environment variable to point
-    # to it:  "export PYTHONSTARTUP=/home/user/.pystartup" in bash.
+    # to it:  "export PYTHONSTARTUP=~/.pystartup" in bash.
     #
-    # Note that PYTHONSTARTUP does *not* expand "~", so you have to put in the
-    # full path to your home directory.

     import atexit
     import os